bkrayfield/TBHRP/README.md

 HRP is a robust alternative to mean-variance optimization because it does not require the explicit inversion of the covariance matrix, making it less sensitive to estimation errors.
 TBHRP aims to further improve diversification by clustering companies based on fundamental business similarity rather than just price correlation.

+## *The TB-HRP code can be run in two ways*

+1. Using the SEC-API, which allows for the most up to date SEC fillings to be included in the analysis.
+2. Using other external text data formatting in the same style as the SEC-API data.
+This allows you to employ data outside of the stock market, including startups, housing, etc.

+If you wish to run with data not from SEC-API, example input files are provided [here](https://github.com/bkrayfield/TBHRP/tree/main/Sample_Input).
+Also see the [example](https://github.com/bkrayfield/TBHRP/blob/main/Examples/TBHRP_Demo.ipynb) for more guidence.

 ## Getting Started

 ### Prerequisites